 At Tulsa, Strimple's main responsibilities include working with the Hurricane infield and serving as recruiting coordinator.
 Strimple coordinates Tulsa's travel while overseeing the program's budget.

-In four years, Strimple has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
+In six years, Strimple has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
 The 2010 squad committed a program-low 36 errors, and the 2010 and 2011 teams fielded at a .975 clip, matching the 2005 team for best fielding percentage.

 Since 2008, the TU offense has set eight separate single-season school records, including batting average, hits, runs, RBI, home runs, slugging percentage and on-base percentage.

 Strimple played third base for TU during the 2002 and 2003 campaigns, following a two-year tenure at Northeastern Oklahoma A&M.